JuliaLang/julia/doc/manual/parallel-computing.rst

 Notice that our use of this pattern with ``count_heads`` can be generalized.
 We used two explicit :obj:`@spawn` statements, which limits the parallelism to two processes.
-To run on any number of processes, we can use a *parallel for loop*, which can be written in Julia like this::
+To run on any number of processes, we can use a *parallel for loop*, which can be written in Julia using :obj:`@parallel` like this::

     nheads = @parallel (+) for i=1:200000000